marcpinet/marcpinet.github.io/content/posts/wip.md

 +++
 title = "Work in progress..."
+date = 1970-01-01

+[extra]
+status = "wip"                  # "published", "accepted", "in_review", "draft", "wip"
-description = "This is a work in progress post." date = 1970-01-01 venue = ""  # Conférence, Journal, etc.
+venue = ""                      # Conference or Journal
-venue_url = ""  # Lien vers la conférence, le journal, etc.
-url = ""  # Lien vers le post original, si applicable (DOI, arXiv, etc.)
+venue_url = "about:blank"       # URL of the Conference or Journal
+url = "about:blank"             # URL of the paper

 [taxonomies]
 tags = ["wip", "test", "soon"]
 +++

-Coming soon!